navikt/pam-tsbx-front/README.md

 ## Tests

-Integration test [`AuthControllerIT`][4] tests the entire login flow.
-A temporary private Mock Oauth2 server is started automatically when running tests, so these do not need a running instance in Docker.
-However, the tests use the default app web port, and so they will not run succcesfully if app is running locally at the same time.
+Integration test [`AuthControllerIT`][6] tests the entire login flow using a temporary mock OAuth2 server instance.

-[4]: src/test/java/no/nav/arbeid/tsbx/auth/AuthControllerIT.java
+[6]: src/test/java/no/nav/arbeid/tsbx/auth/AuthControllerIT.java

 ## Session storage

 Session storage is required for proper authentication flow between the app and the authorization server.
-The app does not use external session storage and only works when running as a single pod.
+The app does not use external session storage and only works when running as a single pod on Kubernetes/nais.

-## TODO

-- externalize session store to Redis or JDBC.